 Thereafter, any time that Geoff Docherty booked Free to play at the venues that he promoted – the Locarno and Top Rank Suite in Sunderland and the Mayfair Ballroom in Newcastle, he could be sure that the gigs would be sellouts.
 Perhaps that was just as well because Free, realizing their popularity in the area compared with elsewhere in the country, hiked up their fees for north east gigs.
 In effect, they started charging significantly more for their performances in Sunderland and Newcastle than for gigs elsewhere, including London.

-Until October 1969 I hadn’t heard any Free material.
+Until late 1969 I hadn’t heard any Free material.
 I only knew of them through word of mouth and from what I’d read in Melody Maker.
-Then on 1st November 1969 I came into direct contact with the mighty four.
+Then on 3rd July 1970 I came into direct contact with the mighty four.
 My band, Sneeze, got one of the support spots at a Free gig.
 Not only did I get to share the stage with Messrs.’
 Rogers, Kossoff, Fraser and Kirke, I also got meet them and hang out back stage.
 At one point I was even mistaken as being a member of Free.
 Here’s what I remember: –

 Jimmy (our trumpet player) and I go back out towards the van to make sure everything has been unloaded.
 Two hippy-type girls approach us.
 They’re dressed as if they’ve just come back from Woodstock and look too young to be university students.
 “We haven’t got tickets – can you get us in with your band?
 We can pretend to be your girlfriends.
 We’ll be really nice to you until Free goes on stage.”
 How can we refuse an offer like that?
 Well, we do refuse because the students guarding the door are watching what’s going on and have already let our real girlfriends through.